-This quick guide would teach you how to protect a LibreOffice document with a password.
+This quick guide will teach you how to protect a LibreOffice document with a password.

 There are four types of protection available in LibreOffice.
 They are –